Super Bowl XLIII: Super Bowl pre-game notes

 The AFC champion Steelers stayed at the InterContinental Tampa and held their pre-game practices at the training facility of the University of South Florida Bulls.
 The NFC champion Cardinals were based at the Grand Hyatt Tampa Bay and held their practices at the Tampa Bay Buccaneers' training facility.
 Both teams arrived in the Tampa area on Monday, January 26.

 Also on January 26, the NFL announced that the Super Bowl game would be one of the safest places in the United States during game time.
 Personnel from over 20 different federal agencies were on site to assist in protecting players and fans.

-Pittsburgh entered the game as seven-point favorites over Arizona.
+The Steelers entered the game as seven-point favorites over the Cardinals.
 Major factors for this included the view that the Steelers' defense was better than that of the Cardinals and the feeling that the AFC was an overall better conference than the NFC.

 The Cardinals were the designated "home team," as was the case for all NFC champions in odd numbered Super Bowls.
-Arizona wore their red jerseys, which it has done at home since moving into University of Phoenix Stadium in 2006 after predominantly wearing their white jerseys at home for their first 18 years in Arizona to combat the intense heat of September and October.
+The Cardinals wore their red jerseys, which it has done at home since moving into University of Phoenix Stadium in 2006 after predominantly wearing their white jerseys at home for their first 18 years in Arizona to combat the intense heat of September and October.
 As a result, the Steelers wore white jerseys for their second consecutive Super Bowl.

-Pittsburgh improved to 3–0 lifetime wearing white jerseys in the Super Bowl after the victory in Super Bowl XLIII (Pittsburgh would eventually lose to the Green Bay Packers in Super Bowl XLV while wearing white jerseys).
+The Steelers improved to 3–0 lifetime wearing white jerseys in the Super Bowl after the victory in Super Bowl XLIII (the Steelers would eventually lose to the Green Bay Packers in Super Bowl XLV while wearing white jerseys).
 The other two times the team wore white was as the "visiting team" against the Minnesota Vikings in Super Bowl IX (during a time when the designated "home" team was required to wear their team-colored jerseys) and against the Seattle Seahawks in Super Bowl XL despite being the "home team" that season but having road success in the playoffs.
 In addition, teams wearing white jerseys in the Super Bowl extended their winning streak to five games, dating back to Super Bowl XXXIX, currently the longest such streak between white and team colored jerseys in Super Bowl history.
-Pittsburgh also improved to 3–0 lifetime against NFC West teams in the Super Bowl, having previously beaten the Los Angeles Rams in Super Bowl XIV and the Seahawks in XL.
+The Steelers also improved to 3–0 lifetime against NFC West teams in the Super Bowl, having previously beaten the Los Angeles Rams in Super Bowl XIV and the Seahawks in XL.